finnapple/GhostLAN/README.md

 ## 📜 License

-MIT License © 2025 huwamee Development Team
+MIT License © 2025 Finnapple Development Team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal